The long-awaited HUMAN 81 DK is now available.

 These source components are in the built in cabinet with the Sony receiver:

 I have a little sixteen channel home studio set up in the back of the living room, where I amuse myself by recording songs I wrote.
 I have two "blackface" Alesis ADAT eight track digital tape recorders, controlled by the Alesis Big Remote Control.
 A few hundred (or so it seems) wires end up connected to an Alesis Studio 32 mixer where the meters bounce in a pretty fashion.
-The mixer output is fed to a SUNN SPL 7000 amplifier, which, through a three-speaker switchbox I built, lets me monitor my mixdowns using a pair of EPI 201's, a pair of EPI 60's or a pair of tiny home-theater-in-a-box type cube things, as necessary.
+The mixer output is fed to a SUNN SPL 7000 amplifier, which, through a three-speaker switchbox I built, lets me monitor my mixdowns using a pair of big speakers, medium speakers, or a pair of tiny home-theater-in-a-box type cube things, as necessary.
 There is also a mixer output sent to the main system tape switching box.

 There is a Sony RCD-W7V CD recorder, which was destined for the living room to dub old cassette anthologies to CD.
 It ended up installed in the studio, where I use it as a mixdown recorder.